merll/docker-fabric/docs/guide/apiclient.rst

 forwarding traffic between the remote tunnel endpoint and that Unix socket.
 That way, no permanent reconfiguration of Docker is necessary.

-.. note:: Using **socat** temporarily exposes a TCP-IP port, so for the time that it is running it has the same effect
-          as reconfiguring Docker to open the port.
-This implies that anyone with direct access to the machine could control the Docker service.
-In order to keep the system secure, ensure that the firewall does not allow incoming connections except for intended ports.
-For additional security, consider `running Docker with HTTPS`_.

 Tunnel configuration
 ^^^^^^^^^^^^^^^^^^^^